-\textbf{Key challenges in designing learning tools for \sd.} At the high level, \sd iteratively refines \textit{noise} into a high-resolution image's vector representation, guided by a text prompt.
-Internally, the prompt is tokenized and encoded into vector representations by the \textit{Text Encoder} of the \textit{CLIP} neural network~\cite{radford2021learning}.
-With text representations' guidance, \sd improves the image quality and adherence to the prompt by incrementally refining the image's vector representation using the \textit{UNet} neural network~\cite{ronneberger2015u} and the \textit{Scheduler} algorithm~\cite{nichol2021improved} to predict and remove noise.
+\textbf{Key challenges in designing learning tools for \sd.} At the high level, \sd iteratively refines noise into a vector representation of a high-resolution image, guided by a text prompt.
+Internally, the prompt is tokenized and encoded into vector representations by \textit{CLIP Text Encoder}~\cite{radford2021learning}.
+With the text representations' guidance, \sd improves the image quality and adherence to the prompt by progressively denoising the image's vector representation using the \textit{UNet} neural network~\cite{ronneberger2015u}.
 The final image representation is upscaled to a high-resolution image~\cite{kingma2013auto}.
-The crux of learning about \sd, therefore, originates from the complex interplay between the multiple neural network subcomponents, their intricate operations, and the iterative nature of image representation refinements.
-Such complex interactions are challenging even for experts to comprehend~\cite{platen2022testing}.
-While some articles~\cite{alammar2022the} and video lessons~\cite{howard2023from,alammar2023ai} explain \sd, they presume knowledge of machine learning and focus on model training and mathematical details.
+The crux of learning about \sd stems from the complex interplay between multiple subcomponents, their intricate operations, and the iterative nature of refinements, which are challenging even for experts to grasp~\cite{platen2022testing}.
+While some articles~\cite{alammar2022the} and videos~\cite{howard2023from,alammar2023ai} explain \sd, they often assume notable knowledge of machine learning and focus on mathematical details.